-Attention all 2Ls, 3Ls, exchange students and LLMs!
-The application period for clinics and externships has begun!
+Attention all 1Ls, 2Ls, exchange students, and LLMs attending in Fall 2014!
+The application period for clinics, externships and workshops is approaching!
 Here's what you need to know:

-• This information applies to clinics for credit only.
+This information applies to clinics for credit only.
 ELSSCAP and the Veterans' Legal Clinic are pro bono clinics (not for credit).
-We will be having a pro bono fair Oct.
-21 at noon for those (including 1Ls) interested in gaining experience through pro bono activities.

-• You can apply to up to 4 externships, and as many clinics as you like.
-However, you cannot take a clinic and an externship at the same time.
-You also cannot take more than two field placements (a year-long placement counts as a single placement, but you can only have one year-long placement).
+- You can apply to up to 4 externships, and as many clinics and workshops as you like.
+However, you cannot take two experiential learning courses at the same time.
+You also cannot take more than two externships (a year-long placement counts as a single placement, but you can only have one year-long placement).

-• Past students' evaluations of externship placements and advice for future students are posted here.
+- Past students' evaluations of externship placements and advice for future students will be posted here.
 Updates on numbers of applications currently submitted to each placement/clinic will be available in a separate Announcement on Symplicity.
 If you want advice on where to apply based on historical information about how competitive placements are, first narrow your choices down to 6-8 placements, and then make an appointment with Prof. Shalf to discuss.

-• The application period for externships closes at 11:58pm on October 9.
-The application period for clinics closes on October 16.
-You may apply at any time during the application period.
+- The application period for externships closes at 11:59 pm on Mar.
+5. The application period for clinics and workshops closes at 11:59 pm on Mar.
+21. You may apply at any time during the application period.
 All applications are sent to externships at one time, at the end of the application period.
-Clinics may retrieve applications at any time during the application period.
+Clinics and workshops may retrieve applications at any time during the application period.

-• The externship placements will interview students on October 21-31, and externship offers will be released November 4.
-You will have until November 7 to make a decision about externship offers.
-(Preregistration begins on Nov.
-4.)
+- The externship placements will interview students on Mar.
+17-25, and first-round externship offers will be released Mar.
+27. You will have until Mar.
+28 to make a decision about externship offers.
+Alternate offers must be submitted by Mar.
+30. (Preregistration begins on Mar.
+31.)

-• Each of the clinics will have their own selection timelines, but will be making offers at approximately the same time (so that you can decide among all of your experiential learning choices).
+- Each of the clinics and workshops will have their own selection timelines, but will be making offers at approximately the same time (so that you can decide among all of your experiential learning choices).

-If you have questions about externships, contact Prof. Sarah Shalf, sarah.shalf(at)emory.edu, or Sherry McPeeks, smcpeek(at)emory.edu, or visit .
+If you have questions about externships, contact Prof. Sarah Shalf, sarah.shalf(at)emory.edu, or Sherry McPeeks, smcpeek(at)emory.edu.
 You can make an appointment with Prof. Shalf online at http://meetme.so/sarahshalf.

 For questions about the clinics: